 General Absences—Makeup Allowed

 All absences and tardies—other than the extenuating circumstances listed above—count toward a possible academic penalty based on the attendance policy.
 However, makeup work will be allowed for the following:

 - Checking into room when sick/town student calling in sick

 - Leaving class early

 For each unexcused absence after 10 cumulative unexcused absences (in all classes), 10 demerits will be given.

 All projects and papers are due by the date assigned and will be subject to late penalties if an unexcused absence is recorded on the due date.
 If you miss a quiz, presentation, or performance for an unexcused reason, it will result in a zero on that graded item.

 On-campus work students should receive approval from their work supervisor before submitting a request for class cuts.
-Nursing students should receive approval from their clinical coordinator.
-Teaching assistants (TAs) should receive approval from the Education Chair.
-Class cuts will not be granted to TAs during Pre-term or Interterm.
+Nursing students should receive prior approval from their clinical coordinator.
+Teaching assistants (TAs) should receive prior approval from the Education Chair.
+Class cuts will not be granted to TAs during Pre-term.

 The Testing Center is closed during final exams.
 Contact your instructor immediately if you miss a final exam.